What is minoxidil?

 Minoxidil may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have pheochromocytoma (adrenal gland tumor).
+You should not use minoxidil if you have pheochromocytoma (adrenal gland tumor).

 Minoxidil is usually given together with two other medicines to help prevent serious side effects.
 Use all medications as directed by your doctor.